abiatarfestus/quote-invoice/to-do.md

 - [ ] Reduce items.append(self.quote_items_tree.item(item)) to values instead of the whole dictionaries
 - [ ] Verify if get_connection() has to appear twice
 - [ ] Change self.notebook.select(6) to self.notebook.select(tab name)
+- [ ] Add specific exceptions
+- [ ] change print("THIS ORDER IS CLOSED") to error message
+- [ ] Refactor update_order in order details to connect to db's method
+- [ ] Disable order_date when in editing mode
+- [ ] Reset variables on open_new blank form and open record
+- [ ] Check if !disabled is necessary before modifying the widget